-Calabria produces over 25% of Italy’s citrus fruits, but is home to two unique varieties: Bergamot and Cedro.
+Calabria produces over 25% of Italy’s citrus fruits.
+It is home to two unique varieties – bergamot and cedro.
 You might be familiar with the first, but not the second!

 This citrus fruit resembles a small orange.
 It grows only in Calabria.
 You can find it in the coastal strip that stretches from Villa San Giovanni to Gioiosa Jonica, and around Reggio Calabria.

 It’s an evergreen citrus and varies in colour from green to yellow, depending on the ripeness.
 The pulp provides a very bitter and tart juice and is used to make syrup, candied fruit, as well as to manufacture citric acid.

 The rind provides “green gold”, namely the PDO essential oil of bergamot, used in perfumery, tea and cosmetics worldwide.